 The rest of the paper is organized as follows.
-Section 2 describes each of our data settings, and Section 3 contains our empirical results documenting the prevalence of split-the-difference offers.
-Section 4 presents our robust-inference argument, and Section 5 provides additional empirical results regarding split-the-difference offers.
-Section 6 concludes.
+Section 2 describes each of our data settings, and Sections 3-4 contain our empirical results documenting the prevalence of split-the-difference offers and related patterns.
+Section 5 explores several theoretical results and Section 6 concludes.